- Taking advantage of the existing four fiber-optic cables that cross on The HUB at La Plata property.

 - Building a development that supports the goals of redeveloping downtown La Plata and is not in conflict with the town’s objectives and plans to revitalize this area.

 - Attracting government agencies, other major employers, and those in the private sector who can/want to locate employees in La Plata.

 - By bringing in better jobs and employers, fewer people will have to commute out of the area.
-(Currently, there are 28,000 people who commute out of the Southern Maryland area to jobs.)

 - Creating a continuum of connectivity in the La Plata area and linking the northwest region of La Plata and the College of Southern Maryland (CSM), with the rest of the town and surrounding areas.